DesiRée Beck

 DesiRée Beck is the stage name of Michael Cardoso, a Brazilian drag performer.
-She competed on Queens on the Run and the second season of Drag Race Brasil.
+She competed on Queens on the Run, the second season of Drag Race Brasil, and Drag Race México: Latina Royale.

 Career

 DesiRée was inspired by RuPaul's Drag Race, and began their profession as a drag in the Âncora de Marujo bar.

 Drag performer DesiRée Beck competed on Queens on the Run and the second season of Drag Race Brasil.

 Personal life

 Cardoso is based in Salvador, Bahia.